50 Interesting & Fun Facts About Arizona State You Should Know

 The unofficial state food is the chimichanga

-Arizona has plenty of official state symbols, but it has some unofficial ones as well.
+Arizona has plenty of official state symbols, but it also has some unofficial ones.
 For example, what's commonly thought of as the "state food" has yet to become officially recognized.

 Scary Facts About Arizona